 At 17 minutes they'll still be a bit chewy, which you might want depending on how you plan to use the bacon bits.
 If you want super crisp and crunchy bits bake them longer.

-Another way to achieve crispier bits is to reduce the coconut milk to 1 or 2 tablespoons.
+Another way to achieve crispier bits is to reduce the coconut milk to 1 or 2 tablespoons, or simply omit it.

-Keep an eye on them in the last few minutes due to oven variance and so they don't burn, which can happen quickly!
+Keep an eye on the bacon bits in the last few minutes due to oven variance and so they don't burn, which can happen quickly!

 For me it usually takes 18 minutes to reach a chewy stage and about 24 for crispy bits, but keep in mind, the size of the pieces makes a big difference.